Decision Fatigue Is Real — And It Might Be Why You’re Feeling Overwhelmed

 It might not feel like it at the time, but each relatively minor decision stacks on top of each other as the day goes on, until the collective stress wears you down and causes both physical and mental fatigue.
 The hosts of the Shameless podcast recently referred to it as "a very specific type of evening burnout" — an experience most of us can relate to.

 This also means that with each decision you make throughout the day, your ability to make the next decision becomes more irrational and impulsive, or just plain impossible.
-“Depleted people become more passive, which becomes bad for their decision-making,” says Roy Baumeister, professor of psychology at the University of Queensland, in an article published by The Washington Post.
+“Depleted people become more passive, which becomes bad for their decision-making,” Baumeister says in an article published by The Washington Post.
 “They can be more impulsive.
 They may feel emotions more strongly.
 And they’re more susceptible to bias and more likely to postpone decision-making.”

 @shameless_podcast We flatly refuse to decide on a caption x #popculture #podcast ♬ original sound - Shameless Podcast